paulnebel/paulnebel.github.io/_posts/2020-05-01-managing-unknown-unknowns.md

  - **External threats** are too great - e.g. there are cheaper competitors, the product/service is not environmentally friendly, there is a stockmarket crash.
  - **Poor execution** - e.g. the wrong team with the wrong skills, poor leadership.
 The [Apple Newton][applenewton] is a good example of this.

 When listing your assumptions, try to put them into one of these four categories.
 Ask yourself which of these potential issues your assumptions address.
-If you have few or no assumptions in any category ask youself why that is.
+If you have few or no assumptions in any category ask yourself why that is.
 Is it because you have already examined these assumptions by forming associated hypotheses, experimenting, gathering evidence, gaining insight and taking action?
 Or is it because you haven't acknowledged the assumptions you are making?

 ## The take-away

 Don't get me wrong.
 I'm **not** saying that the short-term rental start-up I described above is wrong when they predict a return of Y%.
 I'm simply saying that I don't know whether this return is remotely realistic and neither do they.

-This is such a basic leap-of-faith assumption that it needs to be tested inside out because the consequences of it's being wrong are disasterous for them with their current model.
+This is such a basic leap-of-faith assumption that it needs to be tested inside out because the consequences of it's being wrong are disastrous for them with their current model.

 The great thing about experiments is that they test your thinking.
 There is no such thing as a wrong outcome from an experiment.
 If it proves to be true then you can continue with confidence.
 If it turns out to be false then the sooner you know this the sooner you can adjust and succeed in different ways.

  [cheatsheet]: https://medium.com/better-humans/cognitive-bias-cheat-sheet-55a472476b18
  [selectiveperceptionbias]: https://en.wikipedia.org/wiki/Selective_perception